 Although London is at saturation point for co-working, Manchester is ripe for opportunity.
 However, until there have been enough transactions and success stories, landlords won’t be fully confident of the risks or returns of this model.
 Next year will see that change, with much greater co-working activity in Manchester city centre.
-As a result of a huge increase in SME activity, which accounts for 96% of all UK businesses, this will only fuel their growth.

 - Gayle Taylor is head of North West operations at Lambert Smith Hampton